cicadabear/common_cmd/README.md

                -print
 [recursively-locate-all-files-that-have-string-a-and-string-b-using-grep](https://stackoverflow.com/questions/22560705/recursively-locate-all-files-that-have-string-a-and-string-b-using-grep)

-# sqlplus logon remove oracle db as sysdba
+# sqlplus logon remote oracle db as sysdba
     sqlplus sys/oracle@10.13.131.105:49161/xe as sysdba

 # use a specific DNS server for querying a domain